-I write high-converting emails for your organization, and I cure low-engaging email sequences because I consider them to be sick.
-They are a life threat to your biz, and I’m treating them as such with naii.io/email, my consulting and copywriting service for your email marketing.
+I write high-converting and effective emails for your organization, and I cure low-engaging email sequences because I consider them to be sick.
+They are a life threat to your business, and I’m treating them as such.
 I help you so your reader cares about you first and buys your product after.

 Learn below 👇 some tricks (and a secret ingredient) to say the right thing at the right time to the right person and sell more every time you send an email.